DurgasreeChowdhary-butterfly/To-Do-List-App/README.md

 # To-Do-List-App
-To Do List App is create using HTML, CSS, java Script
+To Do List App is created using HTML, CSS, java Script